langchain-ai/langchainjs/docs/extras/modules/data_connection/document_loaders/integrations/web_loaders/recursive_url_loader.md

 # Recursive URL Loader

-We may want to process load all URLs under a root directory.
+When loading content from a website, we may want to process load all URLs on a page.

-For example, let's look at the [LangChainJS introduction(https://js.langchain.com/docs/get_started/introduction)] Document.
+For example, let's look at the [LangChainJS introduction](https://js.langchain.com/docs/get_started/introduction) docs.

-This has many interesting child pages that we may want to read in bulk.
+This has many interesting child pages that we may want to load, split, and later retrieve in bulk.

 The challenge is traversing the tree of child pages and assembling a list!